A Guide To WooCommerce Conversion Tracking

 - Option to exclude specific users, IP address, location, or a user role with the help of a custom tracking code.

 The pricing plan starts from the Basic Bundle, which is $85.
-This Bundle will support three domains and offers six months of support and updates.
+This bundle supports three domains and offers six months of support and updates.

 Go to WP-dashboard >Plugins >Add New.
 Then search & find WooCommerce Conversion Tracking from the search bar on the top right.
 You will see the plugin in the results.
 Click on Install Now.
 This free plugin can track your store’s conversions.